2018–19 Florida A&M Lady Rattlers basketball team

-The 2018–19 Florida A&M Lady Rattlers basketball team represented Florida A&M University during the 2018–19 college basketball season.
+The 2018–19 Florida A&M Lady Rattlers basketball team represented Florida A&M University during the 2018–19 NCAA Division I women's basketball season.
 The Rattlers were led by ninth-year head coach LeDawn Gibson, until she was fired on February 12, 2019.
 Assistant coach Kevin Lynum took over as interim head coach for the remainder of the season.
-The Lady Rattlers, members of the Mid-Eastern Athletic Conference, played their home games at the Alfred Lawson, Jr. Multipurpose Center.
-They finished the season 4–25, 2–14 in ACC play to finish in last place.
+The Lady Rattlers, members of the Mid-Eastern Athletic Conference (MEAC), played their home games at the Alfred Lawson Jr. Multipurpose Center in Tallahassee, Florida.
+They finished the season 4–25, 2–14 in MEAC play, to finish in last place.
 They lost in the first round of the MEAC women's tournament to Howard.